oracle-livelabs/developer/json-duality-adb-free/sql-schema/sql-schema.md

     ![Creates team id and output](images/create-trigger.png " ")

 5. Now we will create the RACE\_DV duality view.
 Notice that we only allow updates on the driver table but insert update delete onto race and driver\_race\_map.
 You have the ability to control the interaction at the table level within your view.
 In the next step you will create a duality view to create and delete drivers.
 You can either click the trash to clear the worksheet or delete what is there before pasting the code below.
-Once pasted, Click **Run Script**.
+Once pasted, click **Run Script**.

     ```
     <copy>